Kubernetes explained with food

 .

-Most of the time, software development teams use the declarative approach with Kubernetes because it makes collaboration easier.
+Usually, software development teams use the declarative approach with Kubernetes because it makes collaboration easier.
 But the imperative method can be useful from time to time too.